labeling - reducing a target to a rigid, stereotypical identity through repeatedly assigning them to a one-dimensional category or type.

 How Labeling Shapes Perception

 Labeling can also operate through more subtle identity cues rather than explicit descriptors.
-Intentionally mispronouncing an opponent’s name to make it sound more foreign, or selectively emphasizing a middle name, such as “Hussein” in the case of Barack Hussein Obama, can signal foreignness or non-belonging without making a direct claim.
+Intentionally mispronouncing an opponent’s name to make it sound more foreign, or selectively emphasizing a middle name, such as “Hussein” in the case of Barack Obama, can signal foreignness or non-belonging without making a direct claim.
 These cues function as a form of "othering," encouraging audiences to perceive the labeled individual as outside the in-group and making resulting judgments feel intuitive and resistant to scrutiny.

 The Challenges of Disarming Labeling